 4. To get the recipient number and email, you can include an HTML form, but since we are focusing on the backend, I will provide it manually.

 After testing the code with the test API key, you can use the Live API key to receive the actual message.
 To check the delivery status of the message, you can print the $responce object, which contains the API response.

 Advantages of using SMS API

 Whatever SMS API you use, it's easy to integrate with your application.
 Minimal coding is needed for implementation, and the services provide detailed documentation about the API and usage.
 Additionally, some provide extra features such as analytics and click-through rate.
 Additionally, it's fast compared to the SMTP to SMS method.

 All the API providers are paid, and the cost depends on what you choose and the number of text messages you want to send.

-Another disadvantage of using an SMS API rather than a multi-channel notifications provider (which I discuss below) is that if your app must notify users via other channels, you'd have to connect each new channel separately.
+Another disadvantage of using an SMS API rather than a notifications API (which I discuss below) is that if your app must notify users via other channels, you'd have to connect each new channel separately.
 For example, you'd have to integrate mobile and web push, SMS, and chat apps like Slack and WhatsApp separately.
 It's up to you to decide the worth of all the extra time and effort.

-3. Using Multi-Channel notification API
+3. Using a Notifications API